Ikrima-Alilouch/Ikrima-alilouch/README.md

 # 👋 Hoi, ik ben Ikrima!

-🌍 Uit Nederland
+🌍 From the Netherlands
-🎓 Student die openstaat om nieuwe dingen te leren
+🎓 A curious student, always open to learning new things
-🎮 Gamer | 🤼‍♂️ Worstelen | 🚶 Wandelen
+🎮 Gamer | 🤼‍♂️ Wrestler | 🚶 Walker who enjoys the simple things in life

 ---